Who Is Affected by Alzheimer’s Disease?

 5. Alzheimer’s Disease International: World Alzheimer Report 2010

 Alzheimers Care requires training and experience to help lessen the impact of Alzheimers disease.
 Families need to learn together and present a consistent care program to help their loved one.
-Peachtree City Home Instead caregivers will help.
+Waterloo Home Instead caregivers will help.

 While there is no cure for Alzheimer’s, the impacts of this disease on caregivers and the health system can receive some relief through the use of in home, non-medical care.
 Using paid care providers, like Home Instead CAREGiversSM, to supplement the family caregivers’ hard work and dedication can lead to improved caregiver health and can decrease overall health care cost.
 In fact, research conducted for the Home Instead Senior Care® network has shown that seniors who benefit from paid caregiver services have fewer doctors’ visits and fewer hospitalizations.